 PLANNING POLICY CONSIDERATIONS What is site allocated for in Local Plan?
 Green Belt r Is the site allocated in Minerals and Waste LDF?
-Site is not allocated g for a minerals or waste use in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Plan Feb 2012.
-Is the site in an area of major change?
+Site is not allocated g or a minerals or waste use in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Plan Feb 2012. s the site in an area of major change?
 No а Will development be on previously developed land?
-No а Is site identified in the Council's Employment Land Review?
+No а s site identified in the Council's Employment Land Review?
 No g OTHER CONSIDERATIONS Any other constraints on site?
 Rights of Way: There is a permissive Right of Way along the western and southern boundaries. а Utilities: Utility Reinforcements required.
 The developer will need to liaise with the relevant service provider/s to determine the appropriate utility infrastructure provision.
 Townscape Comments - Wider Area: The area would require direct access onto Granchester Road, either in the form of a an intersection serving either side of Granchester Road or via other, or additional, access points.
-Development would need to "back" onto existing development to the north and east, and would require pedestrian/cycle links within/beyond the site.
+Development would need to "back" onto existing development to the north and east, and would require pedestrian/cycle inks within/beyond the site.
 In approaching the lands from Granchester, a new city "edge" would be created.
 Townscape Comments - Site Specific: Site 901 is located immediately south of Fulbrooke Road and would, similar to Site 895, require a well designed landscaped buffer/setback to those properties.

-Development of this site will need to address a range of issues including noise, air quality, access and other transport considerations, overlooking, other related development sites, locally listed building, potential archaeological implications, integration with existing communities, appropriate provision of local facilities, the fact the site is neither in an area of Major Change or Previously Developed Land, right of way, utilities improvement, and wider urban design and townscape considerations.
+Level 3 Conclusion: Development of this site will need to address a range of issues including access and other transport considerations, overlooking, other related dev listed building, potential archaeological implications, integration with exist appropriate provision of local facilities, the fact the site is neither in an are elopment sites, locally ing communities, appropriate provision of local facilities, the fact the site is neither in an area of Major Change or Previously Developed Land, right of way, utilities improvement, and wider urban design and townscape considerations.